San Francisco

 What happens when you have thousands of robots accomplishing something together?
 How do you track them?
 Distribute training across them?

 I built a decentralized identity and training system that unifies physical robots and their simulated digital twins.
-Register a robot embodiment class on the Arbitrum blockchain.
-The system auto-generates a digital twin using Roboforge (CAD to URDF conversion) for simulation in the Genesis physics engine.
-Register a physical instance, and the blockchain transaction hash gets physically embedded into the 3D model using PyVista before printing — embossing the robot's on-chain identity into its body.
+A new robot embodiment is registered on Arbitrum blockchain.
+Then, the system generates a digital twin using Roboforge (CAD to URDF conversion) for simulation in the Genesis physics engine.
+When register a physical instance of that embodiment, the blockchain transaction hash gets physically embedded into the 3D model using PyVista before printing, embossing the robot's on-chain identity onto its body.

 Code: github.com/ltejedor/sepiol_storage